 9. Management Phase

-After launching the new website, it’s important to continue to work with the Agency to ensure continued success.
+After launching the new website, it’s essential to continue to work with the Agency to ensure continued success.
 Updates, support, maintenance, and adding new features, are all part of the customer management stage.
 Professional product photography, performance optimization, data collection, and analysis from Google Analytics are additional value-added services that can help optimize online sales.
-Not all agencies provide these services, therefore it is important to work with an Agency that does to ensure guaranteed success.
+Not all agencies provide these services; therefore, it is essential to work with an Agency that does to ensure guaranteed success.

 Deliverables: Customer support and success.